PrisonTeam/Prison/docs/knownissues_v3.2.x.md

 - minepacks plugin - NoClassDefFoundError - pcgamingfreaks/Minepacks/bukkit/API/MinepacksPlugin
+  - Not an issue: I think this was a non-related issue that someone else was happening.
+They later reported it was woring well.

-- ranks autoConfigure
+- DONE: ranks autoConfigure
-  - add blocks that are assigned to the mines to sellall
+  - DONE: add blocks that are assigned to the mines to sellall
      - add a block price to the blocks - base upon essentialsX?
-  - enable sellall
+  - DONE: enable sellall

-- DONE?: auto features - lore - need to be hooked up to TE explosions, CE blasts, normal block breaks... etc... basically review and enable where needed.
+- DONE: auto features - lore - need to be hooked up to TE explosions, CE blasts, normal block breaks... etc... basically review and enable where needed.

-- /prison utils message - add ability to send message to player or broadcast
+- DONE: /prison utils message - add ability to send message to player or broadcast

 - Optimize the handling of chat placeholder.
 They will always be the same for the whole server, so cache the PlaceholderKeys that are used.